This Aska flying car could whisk you to work above the gridlock in 2025, startup NFT hopes

 Drones could help.
 E-commerce giant Amazon just unveiled its newest delivery drone and won Federal Aviation Administration approval to operate it as an airline.
 A competitor, Google spinoff Project Wing, also secured FAA approval this year.

-We're not at the stage where drones dropping boxes in your backyards yet, but such efforts promise to advance technology for autonomous aircraft -- and help regulators grapple with the best way to handle them safely.
+We're not yet at the stage where drones are dropping boxes in your backyards, but such efforts promise to advance technology for autonomous aircraft -- and help regulators grapple with the best way to handle them safely.

 That presumes they're willing to drive farther when flight isn't possible, though.
 If Aska is as affordable as NFT hopes, it could bring a new form of aerial congestion.
 A glance up at the urban airspace could reveal hundreds of delivery drones and flying taxis instead just of a handful of jets.